-Iohann Le Frapper, who chaired the RESIST initiative, stated that "RESIST is the only antibribery training toolkit developed by companies for companies and sponsored by the four global anti-corruption initiatives working on the supply side of the issue of fighting corruption," and it "helps businesses avoid solicitation from the onset"; it also provides practical advice on how best to confront demands for bribes when they do arise.
+Iohann Le Frapper, who chaired phase two of the RESIST initiative, stated that "RESIST is the only anti-bribery training toolkit developed by companies for companies and sponsored by the four global anti-corruption initiatives working on the supply side of the issue of fighting corruption," and it "helps businesses avoid solicitation from the onset" and also provides practical advice on how best to confront demands for bribes when they do arise.

-RESIST presents 22 scenarios which discuss solicitation of bribes in the context of project implementation and in day-to-day project operations.
+RESIST presents 22 scenarios, the initial seven examples deal with solicitation in the procurement process and were first published in 2009.
+The 2010 RESIST edition adds another 15 scenarios which discuss solicitation of bribes in the context of project implementation and in day-to-day project operations.